-YOUCAN Youth Services' Step Up and Step In program is a grassroots initiative that focuses on youth engagement, youth leadership and youth empowerment and is geared toward the prevention of youth violence and criminal activity in Edmonton.
-To accomplish this, YOUCAN Youth Services Youth Workers work with youth on a diverse variety of activities and events designed for two streams: the community and the schools.
+The Step Up and Step In program is an initiative that focuses on youth engagement, youth leadership and youth empowerment and is geared toward the prevention of youth violence and criminal activity in Edmonton.

-Our School Stream offers a variety of support to the students and staff at these schools including:
+Our School Stream offers support to students and school staff including:

 - Student Leadership Development

 - Monthly community-building circles with Canadian citizen youth